cludden/vault-client/README.md

 });

 vault.on('secret:foo', function(secret) {
-    // execute when secret is first retreived and everytime secret is renewed });
+    // execute when secret is first retrieved and every time secret is renewed });
 ```